 Industry Specific Sales Training: Why It Doesn’t Work11th September 2019

-If you read my top tips for motivating your sales team, you’ll know that I claim summer is a typically quiet time in the sales department.
-But, you may be pleased to hear, that in my experience September is the ‘season for sales’.
-So, why is September such a positive month for sales?
+If you read my top tips for motivating your sales team, you’ll know that I claim summer is a typically quiet time in the selling department.
+But, you may be pleased to hear, that in my experience September right through to December is the ‘season to be selling’.
+So, why is this period such a positive time for sales?
 In my experience, there are three main reasons.

-Of course, let’s not forget that your prospects are now back from their holidays and, in the spirit of back to school, are looking to get jobs done, targets reached and projects signed off.
+Of course, let’s not forget that your prospects are now back from their holidays and are looking to get jobs done, targets reached and projects signed off.
 And, your product or service may be just what the company is looking for to achieve this.

 Countdown To Christmas

 I know it seems too early to start mentioning Christmas, but, the festive period has a massive impact on sales in two ways.

 Firstly, companies, especially B2C, are gearing up for the festive period with seasonal sales, Black Friday and Christmas shopping to prep for.
 It’s therefore in their best interests to get any potential deals across the line sooner rather than later to ensure their offering is ready for consumer demand.

 Secondly, companies want any sales wrapped up before the Christmas break when most businesses tend to shut down.
 Therefore, September to December tend to be key months for getting sales across the line before to avoid sales carrying over to the New Year.

 I hope September is a positive month for your sales and business performance.
 If you need help with a sales strategy to get your sales teams ready for the ‘season of sales’, contact me to see how our sales training can help.